hlts2/gweather/README.md

 gweather is CLI tool for acquiring weather information regularly.

-Weather information is obtained from [Meteorological Agency](http://xml.kishou.go.jp/xmlpull.html) data and stored on redis
+Weather information is obtained from [Meteorological Agency](http://xml.kishou.go.jp/xmlpull.html) data and stored on redis.

 ## Install